sabbelasichon/typo3-rector/docs/configuration_and_processing.md

     // this will not import root namespace classes, like \DateTime or \Exception
     $rectorConfig->disableImportShortClasses();

-    // this prevents infinite loop issues due to symlinks in e.g. ".Build/" folders within single extensions
-    $parameters->set(Option::FOLLOW_SYMLINKS, false);

     // Define your target version which you want to support
     $rectorConfig->phpVersion(PhpVersion::PHP_74);

-    // If you have an editorconfig and changed files should keep their format enable it here
-    // $parameters->set(Option::ENABLE_EDITORCONFIG, true);

     // If you only want to process one/some TYPO3 extension(s), you can specify its path(s) here.
     // If you use the option --config change __DIR__ to getcwd()